marko-js/marko/ROADMAP.md

 ### Virtual DOM support ([#366](https://github.com/marko-js/marko/issues/366))

-Because we output a raw html string to a stream, Marko has always been faster than other libraries by an [order of magnitude](https://github.com/patrick-steele-idem/marko-vs-react) when rendering on the server.
+Because we output a raw HTML string to a stream, Marko has always been faster than other libraries by an [order of magnitude](https://github.com/patrick-steele-idem/marko-vs-react) when rendering on the server.
 However although we were _pretty_ fast in the browser, we weren't as fast as some of our competitors.

 That's changed.
 Marko now supports multiple compilation outputs.
-Templates compiled for the server will render to an HTML stream/string and templates compiled for the browser will render to a virtual DOM tree.
+Templates compiled for the server will continue to render to an HTML stream/string and templates compiled for the browser will render to a virtual DOM tree.
 The code samples below show how the two different compilation outputs compare:

-_HTML output (server-side):_
+_Compiled for HTML output (server-side):_

 ```javascript
 function render(data, out) {